ns1/ns1-python/doc/features.rst

 Features
 ========

- * Configuration with multiple API keys
+ * Extensive config system with support for multiple API keys
- * High Level Interface
+ * High level interface to Zones and Records
- * Low Level REST Wrapper
+ * Low level REST wrapper for all other functionality
- * Synchronous and Asynchronous Transports
+ * Extendable transport system with synchronous and asynchronous transports